This post may contain affiliate links. Please read our disclosure policy.

 RISKS OF A VEGAN DIET

 Like many other diets, risks can come from a poorly planned vegan diet.
-Eating predominately processed junk food high in fat and refined sugar will drastically reduce the intake of nutrients which can lead to fatigue, digestive issues.
+Eating predominately processed junk food high in fat and refined sugar will drastically reduce the intake of nutrients which can lead to fatigue and digestive issues.

 When looking at common nutrient deficiencies in people who choose to completely eliminate animal products from their diet, it is often levels of vitamin B-12, iodine, calcium, as well as DHA & EPA fatty acids that are the hardest to maintain.
 These vitamins and minerals all contribute to optimal health and can affect the body’s function if levels drop too low.